 When you’ve finished decluttering your home, and you can see the floors again, make it your mission to keep each room looking tidy and clean.
 Polish surfaces, vacuum and mop floors and deep clean the kitchen and bathrooms.
 Keeping your home clean and clutter-free will reduce stress, maximize space and lower the risk of accidents and pest infestations.

 Most of us assume that our homes will never be targeted by thieves, but there are no guarantees.
 Statistics suggest that there are over 2 million burglaries in the US every year.
 It’s not always possible to avoid being targeted by opportunists, but there are measures you can employ to lower the risk.
 Installing deterrents is one of the best ways to make your home less appealing to thieves who are deciding which property to break into.
 If you have cameras or an alarm on the side or front of your home, you have CCTV, or your home is surrounded by a fence or protected by electric gates, for example, the project becomes much more complex and risky.
 Thieves would rather opt for a property with no visible deterrents.
+So now is the time for you to check out a website like fwfence.com to get your home protected.

 If you don’t already have a camera or an alarm system in place, it’s wise to explore your options and think about taking extra security measures.
 Today, there are some very sophisticated, innovative products on the market, including cameras that link to your smartphone.
-Browse websites, read reviews and compare features.
+Browse websites, read reviews, and compare features.
 Some products and systems may suit your requirements and your budget better than others.
 Once you’ve decided on the innovations you want to purchase, it’s a good idea to search for experts to get your system up and running for you, like a firm that specializes in Nest Smart device installation.
 Hiring professionals enables you to eliminate the hassle of setting the product up, and you can also learn how to adjust and program settings to suit your needs.
 With many modern gadgets and gizmos, you can use your phone to monitor your home when you’re not in and to receive updates and alerts.

 As well as fitting deterrents to lower the risk of break-ins, it’s also crucial to avoid leaving windows and doors open and to make sure your social media accounts are set to private.
 If you’re posting photographs or tagging yourself in exotic locations, thieves will know that you’re not at home.
 Leaving a car parked in the driveway and asking your neighbors to collect your mail can also help to create the illusion that somebody is home.